asabaylus/react-command-palette/README.md

 Open your browser to http://localhost:6006/ and you should see the app.
 Try making a change to the command-palette component within your code editor.
 You should see the app hot-reload.
 Kill the server once done.

 ### Package for production with Docker:
-CodeFresh.io will autmatically run this build to prepare the package for publication to npm whenever a pull request is merged to master.
+CodeFresh.io will automatically run this build to prepare the package for publication to npm whenever a pull request is merged to master.

 ## Sponsors